Euler Transformation of Polyhedral Complexes: Measures of Geometric Quality

-Since offset distance $b$ cannot be more than the inradius $\rho$, we have $\frac{b}{\rho} < 1$. \item[Minimum Edge Length] \item[Maximum Interior Angle] Since we are using mitered offsets, any interior angle $\hat{\theta}$ in $\hf$ is same as the corresponding angle $\theta$ in $f$.
+\item[Minimum Edge Length] \item[Maximum Interior Angle] Since we are using mitered offsets, any interior angle $\hat{\theta}$ in $\hf$ is same as the corresponding angle $\theta$ in $f$.
 Hence the maximum interior angle in $\hf$ is same as that in $f$. \end{description}